 supporting STEM education in the permian basin

 Chevron Australia supports programs and initiatives that harness the creativity of children by engaging them in science, technology, art and innovation.
-Since 2006, Chevron Australia and Scitech have delivered an innovative science education program that inspires students to consider and pursue careers in the oil and gas industry.
+Since 2006, Chevron Australia and Scitech, an Australian not-for-profit organization, have delivered an innovative science education program that inspires students to consider and pursue careers in the oil and gas industry.
 The partnership provides funding for three programs:

-The Aboriginal Education Program aims to create a measurable change in the level of engagement in science education among Aboriginal schoolchildren in remote communities.
-Scitech overcomes the geographical, cultural and socioeconomic barriers by traveling to remote locations to involve Aboriginal schoolchildren in culturally appropriate STEM education.
+- The Aboriginal Education Program aims to create a measurable change in the level of engagement in science education among Aboriginal schoolchildren in remote communities.
+Scitech overcomes the geographic, cultural and socioeconomic barriers by traveling to remote locations to involve Aboriginal schoolchildren in culturally appropriate STEM education.

 Indonesia and Saudi Arabia

-In Indonesia and Saudi Arabia, Chevron has helped to found, develop and fund polytechnic schools to train students for jobs in the industrial sector.
+In Indonesia and Saudi Arabia, Chevron helped found and develop and helps fund polytechnic schools to train students for jobs in the industrial sector.
 Launched in 2008, the Saudi Petroleum Services Polytechnic in Dammam was the first of its kind in the kingdom.
 Its first class of field service professionals graduated in 2010.

 In Indonesia, Chevron built and sponsors two polytechnic schools.
 Riau Caltex Polytechnic was built in 2001, and Politeknik Aceh was built with our partners in the long-term recovery effort following the 2004 tsunami.
 More than 3,300 students have graduated from these two schools.

-In 2004, Chevron, Mississippi State University and other leaders in early childhood development and education founded Excel by 5, an early childhood education initiative that helps children be happy, healthy and ready to learn at age 5.
-Chevron’s continued participation and financial support, more than $2 million, has aided more than 41 Mississippi communities to become “candidate” or “certified” in Excel by 5.
-By encouraging best practices in early learning and child development, Excel by 5 benefits the children of Mississippi families today and sets the stage for a bright future tomorrow.
+In 2004, Chevron, Mississippi State University and leaders in early childhood development and education founded Excel by 5, an early childhood education initiative that helps children be happy, healthy and ready to learn at age 5.
+Chevron’s continued participation and financial support (more than $2 million) has aided more than 42 Mississippi communities to become “candidate” or “certified” in Excel by 5.
+By encouraging best practices in early learning and child development, Excel by 5 benefits the children of Mississippi families today and sets the stage for a bright tomorrow.